 I highly recommend that you stop for a short break at the Tea House.
 The tea house is cash only, so make sure you bring some if you want to enjoy a treat!
 Everything that they have at the tea house, they carry up the mountain from down below.
 They have fresh teas to order along with small treats.
 We sat on the porch and sipped on tea, while enjoying the view below.

 After the stop, you follow the signs for the Little Beehive trail or you can turn off to Big Beehive in better weather.
 The view from the overlook of Little Beehive is unreal!
 When you get to the peak, you can see the Fairmont and the Lake below, while the Mountains surround you.
-We stopped here for a very long time to enjoy the view and take a bunch of pictures.
-When you’re ready to make your way down, you simply turn around and go back the way you came.
 The hike took us about four hours from start to finish.

 Moraine Lake

-After a beautiful hike, drive over to Moraine Lake for the next part of your day.
-Moraine Lake gets very crowded and sometimes they close the parking here, so make sure that you have alternative plans if this happens!
+After a beautiful hike, you can take the shuttle from Lake Louise to Moraine Lake for the next part of your day.
 Walking up to this lake will take your breath away, as you see the turquoise waters and the granite peaks behind it.

-Stop here for a picnic or to walk around the shoreline.
-We tried to enjoy some nice a cold glass bottle, but again we made a mistake.
-Tip: Do not try to put a wine bottle in a freezing lake, it will break.
+Stop here for a picnic, go up to the Rockpile, or walk around the shoreline.
 There really is no better view for a picnic lunch, just sit and take it all in.

 Consolation Lakes